lithium-powered/CS162_group/doc/project1.md

 ### 2) Algorithms

 When timer_sleep is called, the thread creates a sema_sleep_time object with a semaphore valued at 0 and int64_t value of how long the thread should sleep + current tick time.
-It then waits for to down the newly created semaphore.
-The sema_sleep_time object is added to a global linked list, sleep_list.
+It then waits to down the newly created semaphore.
+The thread is added to a global linked list, sleep_list, which will be sorted upon insertion of elements.
 Every time timer_tick is called, we go through the semaphores in the linked list and then up them if enough tick time has passed (If the int64_t value is equal to the current timer_ticks()).

+- each thread has value 0 for its semaphore
+- timer_sleep called
+	 * sema_down ie p() called on semaphore -> "waits for positive value then decrements the semophore"
+	 * sema_down must reacquire lock
+	 * this unlocks the lock, adds thread to sleep queue with the sleep time initialized and puts thread to sleep
+	 * when added to the sleep queue, it will be added in insertion order -> this must occur in isolation so that two threads cant be added at the same time and the queue cant be corrupted (maybe use compare and swap)
+- another thread will start running ???
+- for every timer tick is called, we compare the value of timer ticks (mod 10000) to the sleep_time of each thread (since in order list, means we should only have to go through the first few items)
+- for the threads where current ticks >= timer_sleep, notify them to wake up and take them off the sleep queue
+	* notification done with some signal with calls sema_up

 ### 3) Synchronization